Clive07/TastyTV_Project_2_SPA/Notage/ReadMe.md

 I want to make sure i have good comments and a good naming scheme.

+Now I intend to add the delete features.
+First is the ability to remove any one of the media items from the list.
+Second will be to remove all of them at once and the third part will be the ability to remove only the ones marked as watched.

+first feature is simple. filter through the list and remove the media item with the same id as the component displaying it and reset list.

+second one is easiest. if button is click. remove the entire list and reset.

+third one will require another filtering through but this time rejecting any which watched bool prop equals to true

 ### Deliverables

 A functional React SPA without any backend built by you, hosted somewhere on the internet that delivers on the following scope of work derived from the client brief: